heath3conk/postgresql-on-ubuntu/README.md

 ## Change/set your password
 If you're not already in postgres: `psql` to get int.
-`ALTER USER username WITH ENCRYPTED PASSWORD 'new_password' VALID UNTIL 'expiration;'` "Expiration" could be either a specific date (formatted as `'Jan 1, 2015'`) or `'infinity'`. http://www.techonthenet.com/postgresql/change_password.php https://www.postgresql.org/docs/9.5/static/sql-alterrole.html
+`ALTER USER username WITH ENCRYPTED PASSWORD 'new_password' VALID UNTIL 'expiration';` "Expiration" could be either a specific date (formatted as `'Jan 1, 2015'`) or `'infinity'`.
+DO NOT forget to put the semi-colon at the end!
+After you enter this command, postgres should respond ALTER USER and that's how you know it's done. http://www.techonthenet.com/postgresql/change_password.php https://www.postgresql.org/docs/9.5/static/sql-alterrole.html